 It is already evident that if Trump is sincere about his stated preferences, tensions with India are bound to arise.
 Take, for example, his railing against the issuance of H1-B visas, which allow US companies to hire foreign workers for limited periods of time, to perform specialised tasks.
 On occasion, past US administrations also made noises about restricting these visas.
 But owing to the needs of US corporations, they rarely, if ever, imposed any meaningful constraints.
 At most, the visa fees associated with the programme were raised.

 Trump fought the election on a blatantly populist platform.
 In a campaign promise on his website he vowed to “end forever the use of the H1-B as a cheap labor program, and institute an absolute requirement to hire American workers first for every visa and immigration program.”
 Trump reiterated his commitment to restricting H1-Bs after his victory, claiming that the visa was subject to “widespread, rampant abuse.”
 More recently, in January, two members of the House of Representatives—Darell Issa, a Republican and a Trump supporter, and Scott Peters, a Democrat—reintroduced an earlier bill that would significantly tighten restrictions on the H1-B programme.
-Among its other provisions, the bill proposes to raise the minimum salary of H1-B professionals from $60,000 to $100,000, making it costlier for employers to hire foreign workers.
-It also promises to end a provision that allows as many as 20,000 foreign nationals in excess of the annual H1-B quota to avail of the visa if they hold a Master’s degree.
+Among its other provisions, the bill proposes to make it more difficult for companies that rely heavily on H1-B visas to bypass some of the legal requirements of applying for the visas—by making it more expensive for such companies to hire workers under it, and revoking a rule that granted an exemption from those requirements when hiring individuals with Master’s degrees.

 The proposed legislation, if passed, could have adverse consequences for Indian outsourcing companies such as Infosys and Wipro, which earn significant revenue by sending staffers to work for clients in the United States.
 Azim Premji, the chairman of Wipro, and Vishal Sikka, the CEO of Infosys, both raised concerns of difficult times ahead in letters they sent to their staff members early in the new year.
 Sikka specifically cited the US presidential election as an aspect of the “strange year gone by.”
 Policymakers in New Delhi are bound to be concerned about the economic impact of a drastic cut in the earnings of prominent outsourcing firms.
 These earnings are not only an important source of profits for the companies, but also benefit communities within India in the form of remittances that workers send home.